VSteshenko/drogular/docs/reference/actions/action-handler.md

 ## Lifetime and Thread Safety

-A new action instance is created for each matching POST request.
+A new action instance is created for each matching action request.
 Action instance members are therefore request-local and are not shared between concurrent requests.

 ```cpp
 class CreateTodoAction final : public drogular::ActionHandler {